Aberto da República

 The Aberto da República was a professional tennis tournament played on outdoor clay courts.
 It was part of the ITF Women's World Tennis Tour and was last held in Rio de Janeiro, Brazil in 2022.
-It was also previously part of the ATP Challenger Tour 100 and was held in Brasília, Brazil in 2021, and in 2023 (only the Men's tournament).
+It was also previously part of the ATP Challenger Tour and was held in Brasília, Brazil in 2021, and in 2023 (only the Men's tournament, as a Challenger 100).